legislated/legislated-web/HACKING.md

 ## Setup [↑](#table-of-contents)

 A quick foreword (**please don't ignore this**):
-- If you don't use a ruby version manager like rbenv/rvm, please [install one now](https://github.com/rbenv/rbenv)
+- If you don't use a tool to manage multiple ruby versions, please [install rbenv](https://github.com/rbenv/rbenv)
-- Some packages need to be installed using your system's package manager
+- Some packages must be installed using your system's package manager
 - You can find some platform-specific documentation for [Mac](wiki/osx.md) and [Ubuntu](wiki/ubuntu.md)

-Install the necessary global dependencies.
+Install the global dependencies:
-- readline -> **must** be installed before Ruby
 - ruby (2.3.0) -> [installation](https://github.com/rbenv/rbenv)
 - bundler -> `gem install bundler`
-- foreman -> `gem install foreman`
 - postgresql

-- redis
+Install the optional global dependencies (to get going faster, skip this for now):
-- phantomjs
+- phantomjs (intially optional, needed for specs / scraping)
+- redis (intially optional, needed for background jobs)

 Copy over the development .env file: